 Families are encouraged to use the summer before college to help freshmen get established as patients in a medical home close to their college campus.
 In Durango, call La Plata Integrated Healthcare at 970.335.2288.
 In Cortez, call Cortez Integrated Healthcare at 970.565.7946.

-Fort Lewis College students hold stress ball squishy bears with the Axis Care Hotline number
+Fort Lewis College students hold stress ball squishy bears with the Axis 24/7 Care Line number

 (970.247.5245) during freshmen orientation in 2019.